artking28/lemur/README.md

 # Lemur

-A simple Go program to display a directory tree structure.
+A simple program to display a directory tree structure.

 ## Installation